OneMadGypsy/fuzzquery/docs/source/tokens.rst

   Using a strict or range token is to imply:
     "Create a string ``x`` replacement characters long, and require or allow ``x`` approximations."

+The ``joining`` token doesn't use any approximations.
+It gets everything between 2 terms, if there is anything to get.
+It does not currently accept a ``limit``, but I intend to change that in the next build.